OWASP/www-project-gke-goat/README.md

 > Special mention to [vulhub](https://github.com/vulhub) and the open-source security community for their invaluable contributions.

-Note: Kubernetes® is a registered trademark of The Linux Foundation
+PS: Kubernetes® is a registered trademark of The Linux Foundation.
+Also, this is not exploiting GKE zeroday.
+It focuses on attacking and defending misconfigured GKE.